MicrosoftDocs/azure-docs/articles/virtual-desktop/deploy-azure-virtual-desktop.md

 ms.custom: devx-track-azurecli, devx-track-azurepowershell
 author: dknappettmsft
 ms.author: daknappe
-ms.date: 05/16/2024
+ms.date: 08/08/2024
 ---

 # Deploy Azure Virtual Desktop

 > [!IMPORTANT]
 > The following features are currently in preview:
-> - Azure Virtual Desktop for Azure Stack HCI for Azure Government and Azure China.
+> - Azure Virtual Desktop on Azure Stack HCI for Azure Government and Azure China.
-> - Azure Extended Zones for Azure Virtual Desktop.
+> - Azure Extended Zones on Azure Virtual Desktop.
 >
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.